mars-sim/mars-sim/setup.md

 ## Starting a new sim

-Your mars-sim package may or may not come with JavaFX components.

-A. Batch Edition

-In Windows OS, double click on "mars-sim.bat" to begin.
-In Linux/MacOS, type "./mars-sim" to begin.

-Note 1: player may have to edit the content of the mars-sim.bat so that the jarfile name is being matched up.

-B. Debian Edition (either Swing GUI or Headless)

-- If you have installed the debian version of mars-sim, type `./mars-sim` to begin.
+mars-sim may come in under a few flavors as follows :

-C. Swing Edition
+A. Swing Edition

-- Double-click on `[$VERSION]_swing_java14.jar` to begin
+- Double-click on `[$VERSION]_swing_java11.jar` to begin
-a new simulation in GUI mode as the jar file is executable in most operating systems.
+a new simulation in GUI mode.
+The jar file is executable in most operating systems.

 - Choose 'New Sim' to start a new simulation in the console menu.